sajidhamdard/learnjavascript/notes/debugging-english.md

 In this example, the code is trying to add the number 3 to the string "hello", but strings and numbers are different data types and cannot be directly combined.
 This will cause a type error, and the code will not execute.

+#### Range errors

-4. Range errors: These occur when the code is trying to access an index outside the range of an array, or when a value is too large or too small to be used.
+These occur when the code is trying to access an index outside the range of an array, or when a value is too large or too small to be used.

 ```
 var maxNumber = Number.MAX_SAFE_INTEGER;